-September 15 through October 15 is Latinx Heritage Month (also known as Hispanic Heritage Month), a time to pay tribute to the contributions of Latinx people to society and culture.
-At Ellevest, we’re celebrating the contributions of women+ in particular — the career trailblazers, the founders of businesses, the fighters for equality.
+September 15 through October 15 is Hispanic Heritage Month, a time to pay tribute to the contributions of Latinx / Latine / Hispanic people to society and culture.
+At Ellevest, we’re celebrating the contributions of women in particular — the career trailblazers, the founders of businesses, the fighters for equality.

-There are so many — which is especially powerful when you consider how damn hard it is to blaze those trails, start those companies, and lead those fights while dealing with the widest gender pay gap of all.
-Latina Equal Pay Day doesn’t take place until October 29 this year.
-If paid fairly, it’s estimated that the average Latinx women would make an extra $1.1 million over her lifetime.
+That there are so many is especially powerful when you consider how damn hard it is to blaze those trails, start those companies, and lead those fights while dealing with the widest gender pay gap of all.
+Latina Equal Pay Day doesn’t take place until December 8 this year — which means that Latinas still make just 57 cents for every dollar made by white, non-Hispanic men.
+If paid fairly, it’s estimated that the average Latina would make an extra $1.1 million over her lifetime.

-Today, we’re sharing 14 inspiring Latinx women+ who have worked to build new things, make their place, have a voice, and disrupt money.
+Today, we’re sharing 14 inspiring Latinas who have worked to build new things, make their place, have a voice, and disrupt money.

 1. Beatriz Acevedo

-Beatriz Acevedo knew from a young age that she had something to say — she was 8 years old when she became a radio disc jockey in her hometown of Tijuana, Mexico.
-Since then, she has used her voice to advocate for the Latinx community in every aspect of her work.
-That work includes co-founding Suma Wealth, a financial wellness company, and mitú, a digital media brand.
-It also includes speaking engagements, like a White House summit on Latinx women in the economy.
-It includes being a digital producer who has won three Emmys.
+Beatriz Acevedo knew from a young age that she had something to say — she was eight years old when she became a radio DJ in her hometown of Tijuana, Mexico.
+Since then, she’s used her voice to advocate for the Latine community in every aspect of her work.
+That work includes co-founding SUMA Wealth, a financial wellness company, and mitú, a digital media network that has since become the largest Hispanic-focused digital channel in the world (2 billion (!) views per month).
+It also includes speaking engagements, like a White House summit on Latinas in the economy.
+It includes being a three-time Emmy-winning digital producer.
 And it includes being president of the Acevedo Foundation, which supports various arts and culture programs and provides scholarships for students who lack financial access to higher education.

-Storyteller, puppeteer, author, and librarian, Belpré was born in Cidra, Puerto Rico, and planned on becoming a teacher there — but in 1920, she was recruited by the NYPL while attending her sister’s wedding in New York City.
+Storyteller, puppeteer, author, and librarian, Belpré was born in Cidra, Puerto Rico, and planned on becoming a teacher there.
+But in 1920, while attending her sister’s wedding in New York City, she was recruited by the NYPL instead.
 As a children’s librarian, she traveled from borough to borough telling stories in both English and Spanish, something that had never been done before.
 In addition to her own original stories, she also translated many Puerto Rican folktales into English and published them as children’s literature.
-In 1982, the same year she passed away, Belpré received the New York Mayor’s Award for Arts and Culture, and the Pura Belpré Award for children’s books was established in 1996 in her honor — awarded to writers and illustrators whose work best celebrates their Latinx culture.
+In 1982, the same year she died, Belpré received the New York Mayor’s Award for Arts and Culture.
+Then in 1996, the Pura Belpré Award for children’s books was established in her honor and awarded to writers and illustrators whose work best celebrates their Latine culture.

 “To appreciate the present, one must have a knowledge of the past.”